-As with any wearable fitness technology, like Flex Belt which also targets the abdomen, there is some truth to the manufacturer claims that using Hot Belt to lose weight is an effective method.
-The belt is very similar to items marketed as waist trainers, as it compresses the core and raises body temperature.
+As with any wearable fitness technology, like Flex Belt, which also targets the abdomen, there is some truth to the manufacturer claims that using Hot Belt to lose weight is an effective method.
+The belt is very similar to waist trainers’ items, as it compresses the core and raises body temperature.

 As you can see in the Hot Belt commercial, there are some pretty sweaty stomachs – and apparently, sweat means success to Hot Shaper.

-However, as research compiled by the Huffington Post has found, the weight loss caused by waist trainers is primarily water weight loss due to sweating.
+However, the weight loss caused by waist trainers is primarily water weight loss due to sweating.
 Neotex and similar materials will raise your body temperature, which causes sweating – this doesn’t mean you’ll be successful using the hot belt to lose weight.

 Because customers are told to use this product when exercising, the combination of exercise and wearing the Hot Belt will help lose water weight quickly.
 This may translate to a few pounds lost on the scale, and it may be helpful for those who feel bloated – so, there’s that…but it’s just not that easy.

 This belt has much in common with waist trainers, but it also has much in common with another popular category of clothing: compression gear.
-Science for Sport explains that the existing body of research indicates that compression gear has several benefits, including the following:
+Compression gear has several benefits, including the following: